yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 memcached_options = --SERVER=<IP of memcached node> --POOL-MIN=10 --POOL-MAX=100
 ```

-The `enalbed` option will prevent the start of background tasks by `./seafile.sh start` in the front-end node.
+The `enabled` option will prevent the start of background tasks by `./seafile.sh start` in the front-end node.
 The tasks should be explicitly started by `./seafile-background-tasks.sh start` at the back-end node.

 For **seahub_settings.py**: